 According to our survey, millennial parents (those 35 and under), are far more relaxed about letting their children use devices than any other age group.
 They are four times more likely to let their toddler (aged 4 and under) own a phone than any other parental age group, and twice as likely to let their toddlers own a tablet.
 Overall it would seem that younger generations are more comfortable with technology than ever.

-Pester power: how good are children at getting their way with technology?
+How good are kids at getting their way with technology?

 Pressure on parents to buy the latest toys for their children is not new, but with more than half of parents feeling pressure to buy their children devices, it seems that these days children are swapping teddy bears for tablets.